ojaha065/simplePHPLoginSystem/README.md

 I'm planning to create something like that sometime in near future.
 Stay posted.

 #### I have a database but don't what any of that jargon about tables and colums mean.
 Help?
 Don't know your SQL?
-Don't worry, just wait little while.
+Don't worry, just wait a little while.
 I'm planning to create a automatic wizard that can do most of this stuff for you.

 #### I don't know what port my database is using.
 MySQL default is 3306.